abra5umente/auto1111/README.md

 ## Go Auto1111 Launcher

 This program is a Go-based launcher for AUTOMATIC1111's Stable Diffusion WebUI.
-It loads configuration from a `.env` file, prints the settings, and launches the WebUI using a batch file.
+It loads configuration from a `.env` file, prints the settings, launches the Stable Diffusion Web UI, and sends an API request to create an image.

 ### Usage